petrstepanov/bimmersticker-hexo/README.md

-# bimmersticker.store
+# Bimmer Sticker Store

-A beautiful website that sells neat stickers for BMW cars and other brands.
+An online store for Sticker Store LLC that sells vinyl stickers for BMW cars and other brands.
-It speaks for itself.
-Now go [check it out](http://bimmersticker.store)
+Custom social media stickers, bumper stickers, windshield banners and sun strips for cars and trucks.

+Store is available live at [https://bimmersticker.store](https://bimmersticker.store).
+Go check it out!